UnityTech/npm/doc/cli/npm-install.md

 rather than locally.
 See `npm-folders(5)`.

-The `--global-style` argument will cause npm to install the package into your local `node_modules` folder with the same layout it uses with the global `node_modules` folder.
-Only your direct dependencies will show in `node_modules` and everything they depend on will be flattened in their `node_modules` folders.
+The `--global-style` argument will cause npm to install the package into your local `unity_packages` folder with the same layout it uses with the global `unity_packages` folder.
+Only your direct dependencies will show in `unity_packages` and everything they depend on will be flattened in their `unity_packages` folders.
 This obviously will eliminate some deduping.

 The `--ignore-scripts` argument will cause npm to not execute any scripts defined in the package.json.
 See `npm-scripts(7)`.